wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 First, since DAGs are executed as a whole, the serverless developers should register the DAG to the cloud infrastructure by specifying the DAG topology and function input/output.
 User requests may be dispatched to a DAG if the request type is registered to be executed on the DAG.
+Cloudburst does not enforce atomicity of DAG execution, meaning that developers should be able to handle execution failures at any point of the DAG (e.g., make it fail-stop), and notify the infrastructure to restart execution from the very beginning.